crearis/odoo-in-vue/docs/hugo/content/doc/concepts.md

  specify.
 This keeps your async communication with Odoo very lean and fast.
 Odoo will pull everything, even if your form never uses all fields.
  - I cache very specific schema data in the browser based on only on how your forms and lists are defined.
+ - I use Vue [single file components](https://vuejs.org/v2/guide/single-file-components.html) so that you can keep all component related logic in one logical file, although, this is not required.
+In Odoo, you are forced to spread out the XML, JavaScript and CSS.

 ---